kimaaaa1/bedrock-world-invite-link/README.md

 Turn your Minecraft Bedrock **world** into a clickable invite link.

-Instead of asking people to type IPs, ports, or manually add a server entry, this tool lets you share **one URL** that can bring players straight into your Bedrock world – using EggNet under the hood (https://www.eggnet.space).

-> Bedrock worlds normally don’t have a “just click this link and join” experience.
+On Bedrock (especially on Xbox), players don’t normally “join by IP”.
+They join through friends, invites, Realms, or a fixed list of servers.
-> This repo focuses on making that feel as close to real as possible.
+This repo focuses on a different feel:

+> “Here’s my Bedrock world link.
+Click it, and you’re in (through the EggNet flow).”

+Under the hood it uses EggNet (https://www.eggnet.space),
+but from the host’s point of view it’s just: **get a stable invite link and reuse it.**

 ---

 ## Why this is actually a big deal

-On Bedrock Edition, this kind of flow is **surprisingly rare**:
+For Bedrock worlds, this kind of **“world as a link”** flow is rare:

-- No manual IP/port typing
+- No “type this IP:port” step
-- No “add external server, then join” flow
+- No manual “add external server, save, then join” UX
-- You hand out **one invite URL**, and the heavy lifting is handled by the EggNet side

-From a player’s point of view, the experience you’re aiming for is basically:

-> “Here’s my Bedrock world link.
-Click it, and you’re in.”
+- You share a **single URL** which represents your personal world

+From the player side it feels much closer to:

+> “Click this invite link and end up in my Bedrock world.”

-This repo doesn’t re-implement the full networking stack.
+This repo doesn’t implement the whole networking / matchmaking stack.
-It focuses on the **tech glue** that makes that capability practical for you as a host:
+What it does is provide the **tech glue** that makes this usable in practice:

-- Persistent login/session management with Puppeteer
+- Keeps an EggNet session alive using Puppeteer
-- A small CLI instead of clicking around in a browser every time
+- Wraps everything in a small CLI instead of manual browser clicks
-- A stable, reusable **world invite link** you can paste into Discord, DMs, streams, bots, etc.
+- Gives you a **reusable Bedrock world invite link** you can drop into Discord, DMs, streams, bots, etc.

 ---